Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Recovery Time Objective: How Fast Must You Recover?

-Your Recovery Time Objective (RTO) represents the maximum acceptable downtime before your business operations suffer.
+Your Recovery Time Objective (RTO) represents the maximum acceptable downtime before your business operations are materially affected.
 The answer varies significantly by business type:

 | Business Type | Typical RTO | Why |